alvinng4/Gravity-Simulator/README.md

 Welcome to my CS50 Python project: 2D N-body gravity simulator.
 This project is currently in development.
 More functions are going to be implemented in the future.

 ## Progress
-* Euler and Euler-Cromer methods for N-body are implemented.
+* Fixed step-size Euler, Euler-Cromer, RK2, RK4 and leapfrog methods for N-body are implemented.
 * 4 modes are available: Void, Solar System, Figure-8 Orbit and Pythagorean Three-Body Orbit.
-* Will implement RK4 very soon.
+* RKF4(5) in development

 ## Quick Start
 ### Install required packages
 Before running the program, make sure that you have the following packages installed:
 1. pygame
 2. numpy